pcon/sfdc-eventMonitoring/examples/newrelic/README.md

 I found that this is most useful when run via cron and a wrapper script.

 1. Create a directory for the script and `jq_transform` file to live in.  (eg `$HOME/eventmonitoring/scripts/apexcallouts/`)
-2. Download the `insertApexCallouts.sh` and `jq_transform` file into that directory
+2. Download the `insertApexCallouts.sh` or `insertApexSoap.sh` and the matching `jq_transform` file into that directory
-3. Create a wrapper script `newrelic.sh` to call `insertApexCallouts.sh` inside your directory
+3. Create a wrapper script `newrelic.sh` to call the script inside your directory
     ```bash
     export PATH="$PATH:$HOME/bin"